-The intensity and density for the Historic Mixed Use land use designation is limited to a maximum floor area ratio of 1.0, and a density up to 10 dwelling units per acre.
-The land use is mostly implemented though the Old School Square Historic Arts District (OSSHAD); however, an overlay is also utilized for properties located along the historic main streets of Atlantic Avenue and Swinton Avenue.
-The intent of the overlay is to support adaptive reuse of historic structures and achieve compatible infill development in a pattern and scale consistent with Delray Beach's historic commercial main streets.
-The overlay allows the principal and accessory uses from the Central Business District to be established on the designated properties.
+Within the Historic Mixed Use land use designation, there are a number of properties where an overlay is utilized to support adaptive reuse of historic structures and achieve compatible development in a pattern and scale consistent with Delray Beach's historic commercial main streets.
+The overlay, which is limited to properties located along East and West Atlantic Avenue and NE and SE 1st Avenue, allows the principal and accessory uses from the Central Business District to be established on the designated properties (See Map NDC-XX).
 The overlay also allows the designated properties to utilize the development standards and architectural guidelines of the Central Business District.
-The overlay does not change the land use designation, and the properties are still limited to the floor area ratio and density maximums for Historic Mixed Use.
+While the Central Business District is solely compatible with the Commercial Core land use designation, the overlay does not change the land use designation, and the overlay properties maintain the floor area ratio and density maximums for Historic Mixed Use.